Amro076/Amro076/README.md

 - 👀 I’m interested in new technology and IT.
 - 🌱 I’m a junior full stack developer.
 - 💞️ I’m looking to collaborate on some project to practice and build skills.
-- 📫 How to reach me, by emil on amro.ibrahim076@gmail.com.
+- 📫 How to reach me, by email on amro.ibrahim076@gmail.com.

 <!---
 Amro076/Amro076 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.